neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 ### Sink compatibility

 Not all sinks support all output modes.
 This is not a Structured Streaming limitation.
-Rather, to support update mode, sinks need to have some notion of recency, so that they serve the most recent update that Structured Streaming wrote to them.
-Also, note that update mode is only supported by a handful of sinks.
-See [sink compatibility matrix]().
+Rather, to support update mode, a sink needs to have some notion of recency, so that they serve the most recent update that Structured Streaming wrote to them.
+See [sink compatibility matrix](). <!--need to create - NEIL / Carl TO DO -->

 ### Consider non-functional requirements